molbiodiv/bcdatabaser/docs/postprocessing.md

-# Post-processing databases before classification
+# Automated post-processing databases before classification
 {:.no_toc}

 * TOC list
 {:toc}

-# Issues with taxon names including special characters
+## Issues with taxon names including special characters

 For a variety of downstream classifiers, names that include special characters may pose a problem.
 In this case you can execute a regular expression and substitution on your database file with the following command to replace unwanted characters:
 Change into database directory where the file ```sequences.tax.fa```  is located and execute: